Predictions

 The Tree model predicts none of the employees will leave the company.
 You can try other model and see if predictions change.
 Or test the predictive scores first in the Test & Score widget.

-In the second example, we will see how to properly use Preprocess with Predictions or Test & Score.
+In the second example, we will see how to properly use Preprocess with Predictions or Test &andScore.

 This time we are using the heart disease.tab data from the File widget.
 You can access the data through the dropdown menu.
 This is a dataset with 303 patients that came to the doctor suffering from a chest pain.
 After the tests were done, some patients were found to have diameter narrowing and others did not (this is our class variable).

 Then we will send the Data Sample into Preprocess.
 We will use Impute Missing Values, but you can try any combination of preprocessors on your data.
-We will send preprocessed data to Logistic Regression and the constructed model to Predictions.
+We will send Preprocessed Data to Logistic Regression and the constructed model to Predictions.

 Finally, Predictions also needs the data to predict on.
 We will use the output of Data Sampler for prediction, but this time not the Data Sample, but the Remaining Data, this is the data that wasn't used for training the model.

 Notice how we send the remaining data directly to Predictions without applying any preprocessing.
 This is because Orange handles preprocessing on new data internally to prevent any errors in the model construction.
 The exact same preprocessor that was used on the training data will be used for predictions.
-The same process applies to Test & Score.
+The same process applies to Test and Score.

 This site uses cookies to improve your experience.